-The Canon EOS-1D and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2017.
+The Canon EOS-1D and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in September 2001 and January 2017.
 The 1D is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GH5) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic GH5

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Panasonic GH5.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.